Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Discussions

 \subsection{Differences in the Used Datasets in Social and Computational Science Cybergrooming Research}

 We provided details of the datasets used in cybergrooming research, summarized in Tables~\ref{tab:datasets-social} and~\ref{tab:datasets-computational}.
-Datasets in both categories combine quantitative and qualitative data to offer comprehensive insights into online interaction patterns, focusing on the behaviors of both predators and victims.
-However, they differ in key aspects:
+Datasets in both categories combine quantitative and qualitative data to offer comprehensive insights into online interaction patterns, addressing the behaviors of both predators and victims.
+However, they differ in several key respects.

-\begin{itemize} \item \textbf{What data to collect:} Social science focuses on personal surveys and self-reported experiences to capture victim perspectives and prevalence rates (e.g., Childhood Online Sexual Abuse in the US).
-In contrast, computational science relies on automated data collection from online platforms, emphasizing behavioral analysis and pattern recognition (e.g., chat logs from Literotica and NPS Chat). \item \textbf{Data usage:} Social science datasets provide detailed individual responses, offering in-depth psychological and sociological insights into grooming risks and victim vulnerability.
-Computational science datasets, however, are structured for large-scale processing, enabling broad pattern detection, real-time risk analysis, and machine learning-driven classification. \item \textbf{How to collect data:} Social science relies on direct interactions with participants through surveys and interviews, ensuring subjective depth and contextual understanding.
-Computational science, in contrast, employs automated techniques such as data mining, text analysis, and machine learning to extract insights from large digital communication datasets. \end{itemize}
+First, in terms of \textbf{what data to collect}, social science emphasizes personal surveys and self-reported experiences to capture victim perspectives and prevalence rates (e.g., Childhood Online Sexual Abuse in the US), whereas computational science relies on automated collection from online platforms, focusing on behavioral signals and pattern recognition (e.g., chat logs from Literotica and NPS Chat).
+Second, regarding \textbf{data usage}, social science datasets provide detailed individual responses that support in-depth psychological and sociological analysis of grooming risks and victim vulnerability, while computational science datasets are structured for large-scale processing, enabling broad pattern detection, real-time risk assessment, and machine learning-driven classification.
+Third, with respect to \textbf{how data are collected}, social science depends on direct engagement with participants through surveys and interviews to ensure contextual depth, whereas computational science employs automated techniques such as data mining, text analysis, and machine learning to extract insights from large-scale digital communication data.

-To further distinguish these datasets, we introduce a taxonomy based on their \textbf{\em scope and purpose}: